FAQ

 What types of therapy are available?

 We offer Cognitive Behavior Therapy, Exposure, Psychodynamic therapies, Supportive therapy, Exposure and Response Prevention, Acceptance and Commitment Therapy, Couples/Marital Therapy and Family Therapy.
-Most sessions are in the office but we also offer web-based sessions, phone sessions, and in-home sessions.
-Please call for more information and to discuss your specific needs.
+Appointments are provided in office, or on a secure HIPAA compliant telehealth platform based on your preference and availability. needs.

 What can I expect to get out of therapy?